-The Marshall House is a restored home and gardens of General George C. Marshall, Architect of Allied Victory for World War II, Special Ambassador to China, Secretary of State, Secretary of Defense, and Nobel Peace Laureate.
+The Marshall House is a restored home of General George C. Marshall, Architect of Allied Victory for World War II, Special Ambassador to China, Secretary of State, Secretary of Defense, and Nobel Peace Laureate.
 Located in historic Leesburg, The Marshall House was George & Katherine Marshall's residence from 1941 until the General's death in 1959.
 While the home retains its early 19th-century architectural details, present day furnishings reflect the tastes of the 1940s and 50s when the Marshalls lived there.

 The Marshall House is open to the public March through December on Fridays 1-5PM, Saturdays 10AM-5PM, Sundays 1-5PM, and Mondays 1-5PM (Memorial Day through Labor Day).
 Weekday tours by appointment with 2 weeks notice.
 Group tours welcome.
 Parking available at 310-312 East Market Street.
 Admission: $10 adults, $8 seniors and group tours, $5 students with ID, Free to active duty military with ID and immediate family members